rlindner81/tracker/README.md

 ## TODO

 * Implement POST /step without computedFields
+* Should probably unify fields again... they are not that different or maybe they are for the frontend?
 * Add field type ENUMERATE
 * Add field type TIME_NOW
 * Maybe switch to expressions?